25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 1. Drive the Road to Hana

 We have to start our best things to do on Maui list off with one of the most epic drives in Hawaii!
 The Road to Hana is an all-day cruise that takes you through the endless waterfalls, beaches, and the most beautiful nature on the island.
-However, the twist and turns of this famous drive are not for the faint of heart!

-The Road to Hana has 46 one-way bridges and is full of hairpin turns that only experienced drivers should take on.
-Being that this is so popular our best advice is to start early to avoid the traffic.
-Still, whatever time the drive takes will be more than worth it for the views.
+Since this is so popular, our best advice is to start early to avoid the traffic.
+Still, whatever time the drive takes, will be more than worth it for the views.

 → 10 Road to Hana Tips to Know Before Taking Maui’s Most Famous Drive